michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

     ![Find autorun](./08.png)

-    Then change it to `0`, please note that it have two entries duplicated, you must change both of them:
+    Then change it to `0`, please note that there are two duplicate entries, you must change both of them:

     ![Change autorun](./09.gif)